syakirharis25/Linux/README.md

 <a name="terminal"></a>
 ## Linux terminal
 Terminal is just a mechanism to transfer information.
 For the operating system to understand the information, a shell is needed.
 A shell in Linux is a program that interprets the commands you enter in a terminal window, so the operating system can understand what you want to do.
+To open the terminal simply press **[Ctrl]** + **[Alt]** + **[T]** on your keyboard.

 There are many shell programs, such as Bash, Zsh, Csh, Ksh etc. Bash is the default shell on most Linux distributions.
 When you open a terminal window, a Bash shell is automatically started.
 To check which shell you are using now, run the following command.
 ```